Table of Contents

 This is a very popular hike and, especially on weekends, can be quite busy.
 The trail is a favorite with people of all ages, families, people with dogs (leashed, of course), and small tour groups.

 If you like easy walks with great views, you will also enjoy the Golden Gate Promenade.
 It’s a wide, flat, accessible trail along the Crissy Field waterfront with great views of the Golden Gate Bridge, San Francisco Bay, and the city skyline.
+For even more great hikes with great views, see our post Hiking in San Francisco.
+It’s a bucket list of urban hikes, and more hikes will be added overtime.

 Why is This Location Called Lands End?